Part II BURSITIS – How it is diagnosed by an MD, Treatment of bursitis, ways to alleviate or decrease pain and ways to prevent flare ups!

 • Avoid elbow pressure by not leaning or placing your weight on your elbows to rise from a lying position or if taking long drives and leaning on the Right elbow or Left elbow on the door or console.

-Ways you can prevent Bursitis:
+Measures you can do to prevent Bursitis:

 While not all types of bursitis can be prevented, you can reduce your risk and the severity of flare-ups by changing cushioning your areas of where bursitis can take place: